Moulton-Udell High School: History

 In 1869, the Christian Church housed Moulton's first public school, and the first high school building was later erected in the northeast part of town.
 In 1897 a three-story school was built, with a college on the third floor.
 Later came a gym, and classrooms were added to that building in 1938.

 By the end of November 1956, discussions had begun to explore consolidation of Moulton and Udell schools.
 In 1959, the towns decided on Moulton as the location of the new consolidated school.
 After passage of a bond issue, the Moulton-Udell High School building was constructed in 1975.
 High school students from both towns moved into the new building, while younger students moved to the previous Moulton school building.

+In 1999, a teacher was terminated from the school after helping an 11th grade class set up a secret cash account for their senior trip in violation of the school board rules on the allowable amount that could be raised for school trips.

 Budget concerns were discussed in 2010, due to declining enrollment over the previous six years and state government funding cuts.
 The Des Moines Register reported, "In 1894, Iowa had 13,433 public schoolhouses, mostly one-room rural structures considered to be their own districts.
 That's been whittled down to 338 districts as of July; in the last decade alone, 29 schools have been shuttered."